BasilNjoga/BasilNjoga/README.md

 - 🌱 I’m currently working with flutter , react and django
 - ❓ Ask me about anything related to Python and Django really

-- ⚡ Fun fact: I really like C (sometimes)
+- ⚡ Fun fact: I really like C ( most sometimes :) )

 <br/>